djolaleye/QB/README.md

 Another direction could be to evaluate outcome based on the difference between opposing QB performances.

-* Note - code no longer applicable, profootballreference no longer allows data to be scraped for free.
+* Deprecated - requires profootballreference data access.